 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Two Rivers Public Health Department's basic financial statements.
-The supplementary information on page 33 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The supplementary information on page 37 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The schedule of expenditures of federal awards on pages 34 -36 is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and is also not a required part of the basic financial statements.

-The combining statement of revenues and expenditures by program - General Fund is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The combining statement of revenues and expenditures by program - General Fund and the schedule of expenditures of federal awards on pages 34 - 36 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplementary information on page 33 is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the supplementary information on page 37 and the schedule of federal expenditures of federal awards on pages 34 - 36 are fairly stated, in all material respects, in relation to the basic financial statements as a whole.